ngs-docs/angus/recovering-rep-genomes-from-mgs.md

 - using a tool called [centrifuge](https://ccb.jhu.edu/software/centrifuge/index.shtml) for taxonomic classification of the identified open-reading frames

 The following block of code would take ~45 minutes to run, mostly because of needing to download and setup some databases (only needed for their first use).
-So we are going to skip running this code block and copy over the results after.
+So we are going to skip running this code block also and copy over the results.

 ```bash
    ## DON'T RUN THIS CODE BLOCK; WE WILL COPY OVER THE RESULTS ##